DC801/BM-Badge/SD_Card/MAGE/README.md

 While this does make the final scripts larger in the `game.dat` once encoded, particularly if there are several layers of copies, this automatic copying process has several important applications.

-(Note that [`COPY_SCRIPT`](#copy_script) can trigger an infinite loop in the encoder if it tries to copy a script that copies the script trying to copy it.
-Try to prevent this from happening.)
+> NOTE: [`COPY_SCRIPT`](#copy_script) can trigger an infinite loop in the encoder if it tries to copy a script that copies the script trying to copy it.
+Try to keep this from happening.

 ### Abstracting Behavior